 - Eliminate food sources, hiding areas (cracks), and other pest attractants;

-- Use traps and other physical elimination devices; and when necessary, selecting appropriate poisons for identified pests.
+- Use traps and other physical elimination devices; and only when necessary, select appropriate poisons for identified pests.

 - Termites and carpenter ants are a threat to your home structure.
-Main strategies here are keeping your structure and the soil around it (18 inches or so) dry, and creating barriers to block easy access:
+The main strategies here are keeping your structure and the soil around it (about 18 inches) dry, and creating barriers to block easy access: